krumstein/luna/doc/man/luna.8.rst

         NOTE.
 During its lifetime node uses 2 IP addresses.
 The first one will be acquired in the PXE environment, which is from DHCP range.
 Second is being assigned manually in initrd environment (if **--boot_if** is configured for node) and in OS.
 This is valid for all nodes, even for already known nodes.
 Luna does not change lease files on node discovery.

-        **--no_ha**
+        **--native_dhcp_ha**
-            In HA environment (i.e., if **--cluster_ips** is configured) do not use native DHCPD HA feature.
-Luna will just put the same copy of *dhcpd.conf* on both master nodes to support Active/Passive HA config.
+            In HA environment (i.e., if **--cluster_ips** is configured) use native DHCPD HA feature.
+By default Luna will just put the same copy of *dhcpd.conf* on both master nodes to support Active/Passive HA config.
 Has no effect for standalone setups and can be omitted.

         **--network**
             Name of the **network** object.